-The Martin/Boismenue House, located in East Carondelet Illinois near Cahokia Illinois, is an example of the French Creole style of architecture known as "poteaux-sur-solle" (post-on-sill).
-It was built around 1790 by Pierre Martin and has been restored with period furnishings to portray how the people of Cahokia lived during the time of Lewis and Clark.
+The Martin-Boismenue House, located in East Carondelet, Illinois near Cahokia, Illinois, is an example of the French Creole style of architecture known as "poteaux sur solle" (post-on-sill).
+It was built around 1790 by Pierre Martin and is considered one of the oldest surviving residences in Illinois.
+The French poteau sur solle technique uses squared-log outer walls that rest upright on a log sill which is mounted on a stone foundation.
+The home has been restored with period furnishings to portray how the people of Cahokia lived during the time of the Lewis and Clark Expedition.
 The home has been placed on the National Register of Historic Places.

 East Carondelet, IL 62240